ArachnidAbby/BCL/readme.md

 # Installing via source

 To do this you will need:
-- LLVM 11 (will change to LLVM 14 later)
+- LLVM 14 (or LLVM11 if using alternative fork)
+- Conda
 - Python 3.11+
 - SetupTools (`pip install setuptools`)